-For both proposed projects, the Park Board would provide some assistance to get the garden established, including drainage, water hook up, the first year of compost, and potentially some food bearing trees using existing capital and operating budgets.
-The gardeners are responsible for all other costs, and for all governance, maintenance and operations.
+The Park Board will provide some assistance to get the garden established including installation of drainage, water hook up, the first year of compost, and potentially some food bearing trees and other support depending on available existing capital and operating budgets.
+The gardeners are responsible for all other costs and for all governance, maintenance and operations.